KL-AE2160/simplydjs-docs/docs/Fun/chatbot.md

 # chatbot

-An technically advanced yet smarter chatbot system which is your friend.
+A chatbot system that is both technically advanced and intelligent, and is your buddy.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';